Holidays, Rants & Musings

 This book is funny!
 My kids think it is just hilarious!

 Synopsis: Frank was a monster who wanted to dance.
-So he put on his hat, and his shoes made in France… and opened a jar and put ants in his pants!
+So he put on his hat and shoes made in France, opened a jar, and put ants in his pants!

 Bedtime at the SWAMP Book Cover